dee0xeed/edsm-in-zig-demo-2/README.md

 * `EPOLLERR/EPOLLHUP/EPOLLRDHUP`

-Upon returning from `epoll_wait()` these events are transformed into messages and then delivered to destination state machine.
+Upon returning from `epoll_wait()` these events are transformed into messages and then delivered to destination state machine (owner of a channel, see below).
 Besides messages triggered by 'external world', there are internal messages - machines can send them to each other directly (see `engine/architecture.txt` in the sources).

 ### Event sources (channels)